Bureau of Minor Sufferings — Official Filing

 Generate Your Official Certificate

 Describe your specific incident.
 The Bureau generates a formal certificate with bureaucratic findings, an official case number, and a Bureau seal.
 Free preview.
-Official filing from $2.99.
+Official filing from $4.99.

-File Your Grievance Now →How It Works
+File Your Grievance Now →

-Describe what happened in plain language — the more specific, the better.
+Describe what happened in plain language ? the more specific, the better.
 The Bureau's AI generator produces a hyper-formal certificate in the style of a US federal agency document.
 Your certificate includes an official case number, a classification, an opening statement, main findings, and a Bureau seal.

 The free preview includes one fully visible finding and two sealed findings.
-The Official Filing ($2.99) unlocks all three findings and provides a clean high-resolution PNG you can download, share, or print.
+The Official Filing ($4.99) unlocks all three findings and provides a clean high-resolution PNG you can download, share, or print.

 No account required.
 Nothing is stored or logged.
 The Bureau processes paperwork.
 It does not retain it.